Teacher Education

 • Present at URCI Festival or other conference

-• Complete your Capstone course
+• Finish strong by completing your Capstone course

 • Attend the M.Ed. in teaching and Learning Action Research presentations